hmcts/rse-cft-lib/README.md

 #### Databases

+##### Data persistence Strategy

+A versioned named volume strategy is used for stateful data services (PostgreSQL and Elasticsearch).

+Named Docker volumes are generated from any POSTGRES_VERSION and ELASTICSEARCH_VERSION variables (e.g., ...-pg16-es7.11.1).

+This ensures a reliable start when upgrading PostgreSQL or Elasticsearch, avoiding mismatched data directories (eg. postgres 15 reading a V14 data directory).

+It also ensures Data Consistency across postgres and elasticsearch by coupling the lifecycle of database and search index.
+An upgrade to either automatically resets both.

+##### Named volumes

+The shared-database-pg docker service uses a named Docker volume for its data.

+Since postgres data directories are tied to specific postgres versions the volume's name is dynamically generated based on the POSTGRES_VERSION environment variable (e.g., shared-database-pg-data-16).

 ##### Creating additional databases

 If your application requires a database(s) then you can have the cftlib create them for you by setting the `RSE_LIB_ADDITIONAL_DATABASES` environment variable as a comma delimited value.